f/awesome-chatgpt-prompts/README.md

 ## Act as a fortune teller
 Contributed by: [@rockbenben](https://github.com/OmidID)

-> Act like a coffee fortune teller, I can see a cat shape in the corner of the cup, what is its meaning?
+> I want you to act as a coffee fortune teller, I can see a cat shape in the corner of the cup, what is its meaning?

 ## Contributors 😍